District of Columbia Department of Public Works: Department of Public Works

 Initially, public works under home rule were provided by four city agencies: The Department of Environment, the Department of General Services, the Department of Transportation, and the Office of Surveys.
 In April 1980, Mayor Marion Barry proposed merging these four agencies into a single Department of Public Works.
 But Barry's plan was not acted on.

 Barry scaled back his plan, and in December 1983 he issued Reorganization Plan No. 4.
 This plan merged the Department of Environmental Services and the Department of Transportation into a new Department of Public Works.
-The new agency had six divisions: public spaces maintenance; fleet maintenance; design and engineering and construction management of public buildings, streets, and others projects; transportation projects and systems; and construction and maintenance of sewer and water systems.
+The new agency had six divisions: public spaces maintenance; fleet maintenance; design and engineering and construction management of public buildings, streets, and other projects; transportation projects and systems; and construction and maintenance of sewer and water systems.
 The plan was effective March 1, 1984.

 The Department of Public Works has had its authority expanded twice.
 In 1987, Mayor Barry granted the agency the authority "to issue grants for research related to the construction and monitoring of public facilities designed to improve water quality."
 Barry's successor, Mayor Sharon Pratt Kelly transferred the city's weatherization assistance program from the Department of Housing and Community Development to the Department of Public Works.

 The department has also had its authority contract twice.
 The first time occurred in 1988, when the Council of the District of Columbia passed the "Division of Park Services Act of 1988".
 This act transferred the city-run parks from the Department of Public Works to the Department of Recreation, and renamed that agency the Department of Recreation and Parks.

 The second contraction came in 2002, when oversight of transportation projects was removed from the Department of Public Works.
 The Division of Transportation was a subunit of the Department of Public Works since its creation in 1984.
 The division began suffering from significant deficiencies in the 1990s, including an over-reliance on outside contractors, a lack of expertise with which to oversee contractors and ensure performance and quality work, severe understaffing, and excessive lead times for the letting and implementing of design and construction contracts.
 These issues led to significant backlogs in maintenance and construction, and hundreds of millions of dollars in federal funds were unexpended.
 In response to the impending management crisis in the transportation division, in May 2002 the Council of the District of Columbia passed the District Department of Transportation Establishment Act of 2002 (D.C.
 Law 14-137), which separated the Division of Transportation from the Department of Public Works and created a standalone District of Columbia Department of Transportation.
 A 2004 assessment indicated that the reorganization led to significant improvements in the District of Columbia's oversight of its transportation infrastructure.